 You do not need “anti-corruption messiahs”.
 You do not need saintly dictators who will go around flogging “corrupt” people with horsewhips.
 You do not need yet another “war on corruption” leadership myth sold to you to add to the ones you bought in 1984, 1993, 2007 and 2015.
 What you need to do is attack the problem.
 Not the symptom.

 Incidentally, I fully expect that this will make no impact whatsoever.

-Nigeria is Drunkard Island.
+Nigeria is a Drunkard Island.